mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 This is really true, you can experience it in your life.

 I told you before, I was very impressed by some aspect of Buddhist teaching through the study of Buddhism.
 At that time my feeling was sort of enlightenment.
 I really enjoyed it and I was very happy, because I could see the light in the human world, in the future, in my life, et cetera.
-So I was really happy.
-So sooner or later I would like to tell somebody.
+I was really happy, so sooner or later I would like to tell somebody.
 I told a friend.
 Immediately he said, “How stupid you are.” *[Laughter.]*

 [...]